compgenomr/book/05-supervisedLearning.md

  (\#eq:logLik)
 \end{equation}

 In order to maximize this equation we have to find optimum $p_i$ values which are dependent on parameters $\beta_0$ and $\beta_1$, and also dependent on the  values of predictor variables $x_i$.
 We can rearrange the equation replacing $p_i$ with the logistic equation.
 In addition, many optimization functions minimize rather than maximize.
-Therefore, we will be using negative log likelihood, which also called  the "log loss" or "logistic loss" function.
+Therefore, we will be using negative log likelihood, which is also called  the "log loss" or "logistic loss" function.
 The function below is the "log loss" function.
 We substituted $p_i$ with the logistic equation and simplified the expression.

 \begin{equation}
 \operatorname L_{log}=-{\ln}(L)=-\sum_{i=1}^N\bigg[-{\ln(1+e^{(\beta _{0}+\beta _{1}x_i)})+y_i \left(\beta _{0}+\beta _{1}x_i\right)\bigg]}